•The infant's vital signs should be stable to prevent complications.

-• The newborn's body temperature should be at least 36.5° C (97.7° F), and the sponge bath should be given under a radiant heat source to prevent excessive heat loss.
+•The baby's body temperature should be at least 36.5° C (97.7° F) and the sponge bath should be given under a radiant heat source to prevent excessive heat loss.

-• Medicated soap and scrubbing can irritate the newborn's skin and cause abrasions.
+•Medicated soap and scrubbing can irritate the infant's skin and cause abrasions.

-• The nurse does not need to wait until the newborn's first void.
+•The nurse does not need to wait until the infant's first void.